How to organise a charity bike ride or sportive

 Ensure that qualified first aiders are present throughout the day, depending on the size of the ride.
 The Red Cross or St John Ambulance are used to turning out for this kind of event but be aware, they do charge a fee.
 Note that we recommend that nobody attempts first aid unless they are qualified.
 In your Emergency Operating Procedures note down what should happen in an emergency and brief all of your marshals and other volunteers accordingly.
 It is useful to have a note of any grid references or postcodes to help direct emergency services to the scene.
 All major incidents should be recorded on an Incident Report form.

 Do get your riders to pre-book if possible.This makes the logistics far easier to plan.
-Vast numbers of people entering ‘on the line’ can be awkward and involve handling large sums of money.
-We have some recommended online payment options but there may be others, although you may have to pay a fee for each entry.
-Websites such as Eventbrite might also be useful.
+Large numbers of people entering ‘on the line’ can be awkward and involve handling large sums of money.
+Online registration is possible through websites such as Eventbrite, Tito and We Got Tickets, although you might have to pay a fee for each participant.

-You will want to have the participant’s name, address, telephone number, details of who to contact in an emergency and how much they have managed to raise or intend to raise.
-CTC's Sample Signing On Sheet and Guest Registration forms maybe adapted for use and include a disclaimer, which may not hold weight in a court of law but is still worth having.
+You will want to have the participant’s name and details of who to contact in an emergency and how much they have managed to raise or intend to raise.
+Cycling UK's Signing On Sheet may be used as a template.
+Cycling UK's GDPR guidance sets out how this data should be treated once the event is over.

-CTC's Safeguarding policy says that young people aged 13 and over may ride unaccompanied by a parent or guardian but all riders aged under 18 (16 in Scotland), whether accompanied or not, must still have a signed parental consent form - this is included in the signing on sheet and guest registration form and should include information that makes it clear that there is no special provision made for young people and that parents/guardians must be clear about the demands of the ride that they are consenting to.
+Cycling UK's Safeguarding policy says that young people aged 13 and over may ride unaccompanied by a parent or guardian but all riders aged under 18 (16 in Scotland), whether accompanied or not, must still have a signed parental consent form and should include information that makes it clear that there is no special provision made for young people and that parents/guardians must be clear about the demands of the ride that they are consenting to.

 Remember that all riders must be registered for insurance purposes, so have some means of processing participants as they arrive, such as giving them a number to stick on their bike or themselves.
 If you don’t check them in, you’ll have no way of knowing whether they participated or not (or perhaps just turned up and joined the ride without registering at all).
 You will also have no way of identifying them in the case of an incident or reaching their emergency contacts.
 And don't forget to get them to sign back in again so you know who to hand out a certificate to or who is still 'missing in action'.